bitrecs/bitrecs-subnet/docs/verified_inference.md

 # Verified 🤝 Inference

-TLDR;

 Trust but verify.

 Miners can opt-in and proxy their LLM requests through a verifier, which will forward their request to the defined provider and respond back with a signed response + proof.
-This response with proof gets returned to the querying Validator who can independently verify the proof and adjust rewards if applicable.
+The response with proof is submitted to the querying Validator who can independently verify the proof and adjust rewards if applicable.

 ## Miner Setup